North Coast Water Board Program Priorities

 Overview and Purpose

-On February 2, 2023, the North Coast Water Board adopted Resolution No. R1-2023-0001 (aka the Racial Equity Resolution) Condemning Racism, Xenophopbia, Bigotry, and Racial Injustice and Strengthening Commitment to Racial Equity, Diversity, Inclusion, Access and Anti-Racism in the North Coast Region.
-This project to develop a Racial Equity Action Plan is a commitment that the North Coast Water Board made within its Racial Equity Resolution and is intended to complement the Action Plan for the State Water Board by articulating a vision for racial equity and outlining specific actions to address North Coast Water Board systems that perpetuate racial inequities while establishing new, equitable, and resilient systems.
+On February 2, 2023, the North Coast Water Board adopted Resolution No. R1-2023-0001 (aka the Racial Equity Resolution) Condemning Racism, Xenophobia, Bigotry, and Racial Injustice and Strengthening Commitment to Racial Equity, Diversity, Inclusion, Access and Anti-Racism in the North Coast Region, which required staff to draft a Racial Equity Action Plan (the Action Plan).
+On April 1, 2025, staff presented the Action Plan to the Board and public.
+This project to implement the Action Plan is a commitment that the North Coast Water Board made within its Racial Equity Resolution and is intended to complement the Action Plan for the State Water Board by articulating a vision for racial equity and outlining specific actions to address North Coast Water Board systems that perpetuate racial inequities while establishing new, equitable, and resilient systems.

-- Engage all staff at the North Coast Water Board to inform the Action Plan.
+- Engage staff at the North Coast Water Board to begin implementation of the Action Plan.

 - Continue to build relationships with Native American Tribes, their staff, and Black, Indigenous, Latinx, Asian and other people of color communities.